nestauk/sg_covid_impact/reports/technical_report/3_methodology.md

 4. Rescale 2020 and 2021 normalised keyword search volumes by the normalised search volumes in equivalent 2019 months in order to capture deviations from a pre-Covid-19 baseline and account for seasonality in searches (i.e. the fact that people are more likely to search for information about air transport when they are planning their holidays at the beginning of the year, or for information about sports when a tournament starts).
 5. Calculate the average of 2019-rescaled keyword search volumes in a Division weighted by the share of Division's searches accounted by that keyword.
 6. The procedure above yields a single monthly score for each SIC division capturing the extent to which search trends about keywords related to it are higher or lower than the pre-Covid 19 average.
 We change the sign of the score and quantize this series into deciles: we label sectors in the highest deciles as "highly exposed to Covid-19" (i.e. the weighted search volumes for their queries are much lower than the pre-Covid-19 baseline) and generally focus on them through our analysis.

+It is important to highlight that the evolution of search volumes for a term may not always reflect changes in demand for related products and services, but a change in interest for example if the item has become newsworthy.
+By creating industry vocabularies including multiple terms that we average into indicators of exposure to Covid-19, we aim to increase the robustness of our results to such outliers.

 ### d.
 Calculating sectoral diversification options